-- On deck 9, two new balcony cabin categories were introduced - Seabreeze Penthouse Suite (12 new suites added) and Seabreeze Penthouse (28 new suites added).
+- On deck 9, two new balcony cabin categories were introduced - Seabreeze Penthouse Suite (12 new suites) and Seabreeze Penthouse (28 new suites).
 The new staterooms have the same size as the existing Penthouse (365 ft2 / 34 m2) and Penthouse Suite (490 ft2 / 46 m2).
 Seabreeze Penthouses are connecting cabins (sharing an entryway).

 - All Penthouses offer enhanced all-inclusive amenities, including butler service, in-cabin dining, complimentary specialty restaurants dining).

 - Crystal Dining Room was renamed to "Waterside" and upgraded with additional 2- and 4-seat tables.
-New open seating dining (between 6-9:30 pm) replaced the assigned seating and the required dinner reservations.
+New open-seating dining (between 6-9:30 pm) replaced the old assigned seating and the required dinner reservations.
 Breakfasts and lunches are served as usual.

 - Silk restaurant's menu was upgraded with modern Chinese fare (family-size dinner plates).
-Self-service is now available at breakfast and lunch, and also include traditional Chinese food (dumplings, Chinois salad, soup, noodle bar).
-Dinners at Silk are open seating (reservations-recommended) and between 6-9 pm.
+Self-service is now available at breakfast and lunch, and also includes traditional Chinese food (dumplings, Chinois salad, soup, noodle bar).
+Dinners at Silk are open-seating (reservations-recommended) and between 6-9 pm.

-- Trident Bar & Grill serves casual grilled food (including fast food - burgers, sandwiches).
+- Trident Bar and Grill serves casual grilled food (including fast food - burgers, sandwiches).

 - Silk Road and The Sushi Bar (both specialty restaurants by celebrity-chef Nobu Matsuhisa) were combined and renamed to "Umi Uma".
-They continue to serve Nobu-inspired dishes prepared by Nobu-trained chefs.
+At Umi Uma are served Nobu-inspired dishes prepared by Nobu-trained chefs.

-- Umi Uma and Prego restaurants dining reservations are now complimentary for Penthouse passengers.
-All other cabin categories are offered 1 complimentary specialty dining (additional reservations are available at surcharge).
+- Dining reservations for Umi Uma and Prego restaurants are now complimentary for Penthouse passengers.
+To all other cabin categories is offered 1 complimentary specialty dining (additional reservations are available at surcharge).

-- The new free of charge shipwide Wi-Fi is result of the company's investment in new hardware and software for expanded internet connectivity and faster (doubled) satellite Internet speed.
+- The new free of charge shipwide Wi-Fi is result of company's investment in new hardware and software for expanded onboard connectivity and faster (doubled) satellite Internet speed.

-- Crystal Connect is the ship's new onboard portal for internet connections and various shipboard info (menus, news, scheduled activities, shore excursions, itinerary ports, international digital news media, movies library, lectures, etc).
-The Crystal Connect mobile app is now available for personal devices.
+- Crystal Connect is ship's new onboard portal for Internet connections and various shipboard info (menus, news, scheduled activities, shore excursions, itinerary ports, international digital news media, movies library, lectures, etc).
+Crystal Connect (mobile app) is available for personal devices.

-- All cruise cabins were upgraded with new 42-inch TVs with interactive panels (infotainment system).
+- All cruise cabins were upgraded with new 42-inch smart TVs with interactive panels (infotainment system).

-- The ship's Computer University@Sea (enrichment workshops venue) was updated and redesigned.
+- Ship's Computer University at Sea (enrichment workshops venue) was updated and redesigned.

 To maintain the “Crystal Clear” standard, the Symphony ship was extensively refitted in 2006 (in Norfolk VA at the of cost USD 23 million) and in 2009 (in Boston MA, for USD 25 million).
 The list of deck plan changes after the ship's 2016 drydock refurbishment (done by Blohm+Voss in Hamburg Germany, project cost USD 15 million) included: